 The arbitrator shall be bound by the provisions of this Agreement and the Constitutions and Laws of the State of New Jersey, and be restricted to the application of the facts presented to him/her involved in the grievance.
 The arbitrator shall not have the authority to add to, modify, or detract from, in any way, the provisions of this Agreement or any amendment or supplement thereof.

-Effective January 1, 2015all members of the bargaining unit shall receive the
+ARTICLE IV A. Effective January 1, 2007 all members of the bargaining unit shall receive a 4% salary increase.

-Effective January 1, 2016all members of the bargaining unit shall receive a 2.0%
+B. Effective January 1, 2008 all members of the bargaining unit shall receive a 4% salary increase.

-Effective January 1, 2017all members of the bargaining unit shall receive a 2.0%
+C. Effective January 1, 2009 all members of the bargaining unit shall receive a 4% salary increase.

-Effective January 1, 2018all members of the bargaining unit shall receive a 2.0%
+D. Effective January 1, 2010 all members of the bargaining unit shall receive a 2% salary increase.

 20 or more 6.0%